-Review your own rules that you expect travelers to abide by.
+- Review your own rules that you expect travellers to abide by.

-Explain how traveling with EF works.
-Play the Traveling with EF video, which explains everything there is to know about how group travel works.
+- Explain how travelling with EF works.
+Play the Travelling with EF video, which explains everything there is to know about how group travel works.

 3. Talk about the tour